upleveled/eslint-config-upleveled/readme.md

 ## Setup

-To add ESLint configuration to a project, the first steps are to install the dependencies and add the config files:
+To add ESLint configuration to a project, install the dependencies and add the config files:

 ```sh
 yarn add --dev @upleveled/eslint-config-upleveled